 Galilee contained many important New Testament cities such as Cana, Capernaum, Chorazin, Gadara, Hippos, Magadan, Nain, Nazareth and Tiberias.
 Idumea, located in the very southern part of Israel, had Beersheba.
 Ituraea had Caesarea Philippi.
 Judea contained the important locations of Bethany, Bethlehem, Emmaus, Ephraim, Hebron, Jericho and Jerusalem.

 Perea, to the east of the Jordan River, had the city of Philadelphia.
-Phoenicia, located on the Mediterraen sea coast, contained Sidon, Tyre and Zarephath.
-Lastly Samaria, from where the Good Samaritan lived, had the cities of Aenon, Salim, Samaria, Scythopolis and Sychar.
+Phoenicia, located on the Mediterranean Sea coast, contained Sidon, Tyre and Zarephath.
+Samaria, from where the Good Samaritan lived, had the cities of Aenon, Salim, Samaria, Scythopolis and Sychar.

 Why is it important?

 The general area of Israel is strategically situated between Egypt, Syria and Arabia.
 This location makes the region a major crossroad for religion, culture and commerce.
 It has also lent to its tumultuous history in both the Old and New Testament.

 The area, in its long history, has been controlled by empires and powers like the Egyptians, Canaanites, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines.
 It was also ruled by the Crusaders, the Ottoman Empire, the British Empire and others.

 Many of Jesus' New Testament miracles occurred in the Galilee region of Israel.
-Close to half of his disciples lived in the area.
+Almost half of the Lord’s disciples lived in this area.
 About 60% of all the parables Jesus gave during his entire ministry were taught in Galilee.
 At least three-fourths or 75% of all of Christ's greatest miracles were performed in the Galilean area.
 Jesus also performed his very first public miracle in the city of Cana.